fluencelabs/fRPC-Substrate/hacking_frpc.md

 ## Setting Up

-To get going, you need installa nd setup a few dependencies outlined below.
+To get going, you need install and setup a few dependencies outlined below.

 ### Off-chain Dependencies